 Subsequent to our election to be treated as a BDC under the 1940 Act, we expect to have the initial closing of the Private Offering of our shares of common stock to investors in reliance on exemptions from the registration requirements of the Securities Act.
 At each closing of the Private Offering, each investor will make a capital commitment to purchase shares of our common stock pursuant to a subscription agreement entered into with us.
 Investors will be required to fund drawdowns to purchase shares of our common stock up to the amount of their respective capital commitments on an as-needed basis with a minimum of 10 business days' prior notice to the investors.
 We anticipate commencing our loan origination and investment activities contemporaneously with the initial drawdown from investors in the Private Offering (the "Initial Drawdown").
 The initial closing of the Private Offering will occur as soon as practicable in the sole discretion of GSVGC upon the receipt of aggregate commitments totaling at least \$50 million (the "Initial Closing Date").
-GSVGC may accept additional capital commitments at one or more subsequent closings ("Subsequent Closings") until a date which is no more than twenty-four (24) months after the Initial Closing Date (the "Final Closing"); provided, however, we may conduct one or more subsequent private offerings with additional closings after a Spin-Off transaction (as such term is defined in "Item 1(c).
-Description of Business - The Private Offering - Investor Optionality; Potential Spin-Offs") has been completed.
+GSVGC may accept additional capital commitments at one or more subsequent closings ("Subsequent Closings") until a date which is no more than twenty-four (24) months after the Initial Closing Date (the "Final Closing").
 See "Item 1(c).
 Description of Business - The Private Offering."